 So why am I writing about this today of all days?
 Because I’m still getting tripped up by this and did it to myself again yesterday.
 I made fresh pasta the way I always make fresh pasta: one egg per person.
 And since I was making a large amount of pasta and meatballs, I had to send my husband to the store for a couple cartons of eggs.
 Cheap, factory eggs, because that’s what he buys.
 And since I wasn’t cracking the eggs into a pan and eating them right away, it totally didn’t occur to me that I needed to use the good eggs!!!

 I had two big bowls of pasta last night and then went to bed.
 I woke up several times last night with reflux and I felt terrible.
 Feverish and crampy and nauseous.
 I woke up this morning thinking it was just the red sauce, which always gives me trouble if I eat it too late.
 But as the day wore on I felt worse and worse.
 I asked my husband if he felt OK.
 I was going to ask our dinner guests from the night before if they felt sick.
-Had I poisoned our guests somehow?
+Had I poisoned our friends somehow?

 And then my back started to hurt and I realized what was going on.
 Crap.